-We have collated our top 5 favorite household hacks for our readers:
+We have collated our top 5 favourite household hacks for our readers

 - Burnt Pan?
 Fear not, we have all been there!
 If the pan is still warm there is salvage to be had; simply fill the pot with water and add 2 cups of vinegar and bring to a hard boil for a few minutes.
 Add two tablespoons of baking soda and let settle for a few moments.
 Empty the pot and use a scrub pad to get any little left-over bits in the bottom.
 It makes hard grit-work much easier.

 - DIY Dishwasher Soap Pods!
-Possibly our favourite household hack What we wash down the drain is terrifying when it comes to chemicals and our waterways plus dishwasher tablets are so expensive!
+We love this household hack possibly the most.
+What we wash down the drain is terrifying when it comes to chemicals and our waterways plus dishwasher tablets are so expensive!
 Here is a little recipe that’s cheap and environmentally friendly.
 These can also be used as little toilet tablet bombs.

 1 x Cup of washing soda.

 1 x Cup of borax.

 ¼ cup of vinegar or lemon juice if you are lemony gifted.

 20-30 drops of lemon or lime essential oil, whatever you prefer.

 Mix all dry ingredients together in a bowl.
 Then add the vinegar, it will foam so don’t stress!
 Once the foam settles, add the essential oil of your choice and stir.